KingIdee/guest-writer/articles/2019-12-07-building-and-securing-mobx-apps-with-auth0.markdown

 This command will install the following dependencies:

-- `mobx` : This is the main MobX library that powers state management.
+- `mobx`: This is the main MobX library that powers state management.
-- `mobx-react` : This library contains React specific functions available through MobX.
+- `mobx-react`: This library contains React specific functions available through MobX.
 - `react-router-dom` and `react-router`: These libraries will be used to add page navigation to the app.
-- `auth0-spa-js`: This is the Auth0 Client-side library.
+- `auth0-spa-js`: This is the Auth0 client-side library.

 ## Setting up MobX on Project

-MobX uses decorators to handle its state management and React doesn’t come with support for decorators by default, a babel plugin `@babel/plugin-proposal-decorators` has to be installed using `npm`.
-Still on your terminal, run the following commands:
+MobX uses decorators to handle its state management and React doesn’t come with support for decorators by default.
+So you will install a babel plugin `@babel/plugin-proposal-decorators`.
+Still, on your terminal, run the following commands:

 ```bash
 npm install @babel/plugin-proposal-decorators
 ```

-After installation you have to eject the React app to be able to configure the babel plugin you just installed.
+After installation, you have to eject the React app to be able to configure the babel plugin you just installed.
 To eject the React app run the following command on your terminal.
 Ensure that you commit your code to git before running the command below:

 ```bash
 npm run eject